ShahidaM/NetworkProgramming/README.md

 Server listening on 127.0.0.1:12345...
 Sent modified message back to ('127.0.0.1', 56660): Heelloo Woorld!

+Solution2
+Write a Python script to demonstrate "Raw
+Network Conversation."
+Use the socket library to request the ip-api JSON endpoint(https://ip-api.com/docs/api:json) to GET your IP Geolocation, such as city, regionName, country, lat, and lon.

 Solution3 server & Client
 Write a Python script to create a TCP Server and Client using the Python socket standard library to develop a game "Guess the number".
 The game will follow as: